aiamourad/AraGenderBias/paper_stats/README.md

 ## Methodology

 The bias values were calculated using adapted versions of the Direct Bias method and Word Embedding Association Test (WEAT), tailored for the Arabic language.
 The data also includes results after grammatical gender disentanglement.

-## Usage

-This data can be used to:

-- Analyze trends in gender bias for various occupations over time
-- Compare gender bias across different Arabic-language sources
-- Visualize gender bias in Arabic word embeddings
-- Study the effects of grammatical gender on bias measurements

-## Citation

-If you use this data in your research, please cite the original paper:

-[Insert citation information here]